-Be prepared, to complete change how you look and interact with money.
+Be prepared, to completely change how you look and interact with money.
 Saving money is your #1 priority.

 Reasons to save $25K in one year include a down payment, buying a car, paying for college, or setting money aside to pay off your mortgage.

 More than likely, when completing an aggressive challenge like this one, you are saving for many different things at once.
-Collectively, they savings accounts will total $25,000.
+Collectively, the savings accounts will total $25,000.

 - Vacation – $5,000